gururaghav2925/Implementing-various-effects-in-a-material-in-Unreal-Engine/README.md

-# Material Effects in Unreal Engine
+# EX NO: 1  Material Effects in Unreal Engine

 ## Aim
 To implement and demonstrate various material effects in Unreal Engine, including emissive, roughness, and metallic properties, using the Material Editor.